 Chronic Disease Management Classes

-Diabetes 101 – Led by a a registered nurse, this free one-hour session provides an introduction to type 2 diabetes, including prevention, risks and management strategies.
+Diabetes 101 – Led by a registered nurse, this free, one-hour session provides an introduction to type 2 diabetes, including prevention, risks and management strategies.
 Go beyond the exam room to gain the insight and understanding you need to control insulin levels and reduce the risk of life-threatening complications.

 Living Well With Diabetes – Our free Living Well with Diabetes workshop, developed by researchers at Stanford University, is open to anyone with a clinical diagnosis of diabetes.
 Over six sessions, you will develop weekly action plans as you learn medication management, symptom control and tips to live a full and active life.